Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 public View findViewById(int id) takes ID of widget and returns a View object.
 We will prefix with "Button" to return a button instead of a view `mTrueButton = (Button)findViewById(R.id.true_button)`

-Other files
+##### Drawables

-Refreneces to a string will begin with `@string/` and refrences for a drawable will begin with `@drawable/`.
+References to a string will begin with `@string/` and refrences for a drawable will begin with `@drawable/`.
 Drawable resorces have differant files for different dpi screens.

 * __mdpi__ medium density screens(~160dpi)
 * __hdpi__ high density screens(~240dpi)